basilm4r0/digital-archive/README.md

 - Create an `env_variables` file in this folder (use `env_variables.example` as a template), and specify the API credentials with the values obtained at the previous step (`key_identity` and `key_credential`)
 - Build and start the OCR service `docker-compose up -d --build ocr-service`

+Looking at the logs of the ocr-service can be done with `docker-compose logs -f ocr-service`

 ## OCR Bot Behaviour

 See the corresponding [README.md](ocr_service) in the `ocr` folder.

 ## Other tasks

+### Backups

+#### Database backups

+The most important backup is the database data, which includes all metadata, user, configuration information of the Omeka S instance.

+- Do a dump of the current state of the database: `docker-compose exec db /bin/bash -c "/usr/bin/mysqldump -u root --password=rootpass omeka-s 2> /dev/null" | gzip > backup_$(date +"%Y-%m-%d_%H_%M_%S").sql.gz`
+- Restore the database to a specific dump file : `gunzip < "backup_<DATE-OF-THE-BACKUP-FILE>.sql.gz" | docker-compose exec -T db /usr/bin/mysql -u root --password=rootpass omeka-s`

+#### File backups

+Files are stored in a docker volume and are not easily backup-able directly.
+Indeed, all medias (original files, thumbnails, processed pages, etc...) are stored together in the `files` docker volume.
+As such, it is backed-up by the ETH backup system, but making a manual backup is much harder directly.

+Because of this, if some original media file is deleted by mistake, there is no choice other than asking ETH IT to perform a rollback to a previous state to restore it.

 ### Configure max upload size for file